solangeindaco/work-class-scheduler-h5/README.md

 I deployed this repository to learn about JQuery and Day.js.
 The basic code for the website was provided by a Bootcamp course.
 I create a simple calendar application that allows a user to save events for each hour of a typical working day (9am–5pm).
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
 I learn:
     - how to use Day.js to format dates.
+    - how to add a plugin to Day.js
     - how to Use jQuery to perform DOM manipulation and traversals and implement interactivity using event handlers.
     - how to rename a repository.